Bioinformatics-Research-Network/skill-assessments/R for Data Science/README.md

 For each question, you should generate summary visualizations (preferrably interactive ones) that demonstrate your answer to each question.
 Additionally, the analysis must be user-friendly for a non-programmer and should intuitively convey the insights you uncovered.
 Use `markdown` to ensure that the text is organized, readable, and stylish.
 For an example an a well-done RMarkdown report see [this example](https://static-html-pages.s3-us-west-2.amazonaws.com/merck-project/RloopCorrelationSummary.html).

-Once you are done, export your `RMarkdown` to an `.html` file and share it with Henry.
+Once you are done, export your `RMarkdown` to an `.html` file.
+All code and the resulting report should be commited using `git` and pushed to your fork of the training repo on GitHub.
+Once you are finished, let Henry know and he will check your `.html` file on GitHub.

 ## Learning Resources